The Charter – Table of Contents

 By-Law #05 – Maximum Number of Active Characters

-Members shall be limited to playing two (2) characters during any single event, subject to approval by the Club President or his/her appointed Logistics Officer.
+Members shall be limited to playing two (2) characters during any single event, subject to approval by the Club President or their appointed Logistics Officer.
 Should a Member choose to play two (2) characters during a single event, their costuming must be unmistakably different from one another and they must not share any In Game items (eg. weapons, potions, scrolls) between each other in any way.
 Furthermore, the two characters cannot have any contact with each other, even through an intermediary.
 This is to prevent one character leaving items/money etc. ‘in trust’ for the other character.
-It is also expected that each character will be played for a reasonable period of time (eg. all day Saturday, Friday night and Sunday morning etc.).
 The Executive Board reserves the right to suspend this privilege of any Member if they have cause to believe that there is an abuse of that privilege.

 All experience points are the ‘property’ of the Member.
 Should a Member wish to save some experience points to put towards the starting total of a new character, they may do so in the following manner and subject to the following rules: